ChapmanCPSC370/TLT_SIgn_in_app/README.md

 2. Click submit.
 If SI data moves to tableview then the process is complete.
 If not reinput data.
 Tableview and user info will save to core data.
 [Design overview.](http://imgur.com/289tABu)

-The android version is just an app with a webview of [this](http://androidsisignin.parseapp.com) webpage
+The [android version](https://play.google.com/store/apps/details?id=samyachour.tlt_sign_in_app_android) is just an app with a webview of [this](http://androidsisignin.parseapp.com) webpage

+###Checks

+The online android web view form and iOS app will make sure:

+1. The user typed something in the text fields

+2. What the user typed is in the correct format

+3. The SI name that the user typed in exists in the database

+4. The user has internet connection and can successfully update the parse database

 ##License